Managing CodeX Scripts in Qntrl: Add, Edit, Trigger, and Organize Execution | Qntrl Online Help

 3. Execution Trigger: Specify when the script should be executed.

-4. Form: Choose the form for which the script will be executed.
+4. Board: Choose the board for which the script will be executed.

 A new script will be added to Codex in Qntrl.